SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

         }

-This extension declares conformance to ``PrettyTextRepresentable``, and provides an implementation of the ``asPrettyText()`` method for the ``SnakesAndLadders`` type.
+This extension states that it adopts the ``PrettyTextRepresentable`` protocol, and provides an implementation of the ``asPrettyText()`` method for the ``SnakesAndLadders`` type.
 Anything that is ``PrettyTextRepresentable`` must also be ``TextRepresentable``,